andreleite/okta-for-static-site/README.md

 ### User data

-All Atributte Staments configured in Okta are accessible in your static site.
-When an user make login, the system write a cookie with default name oktaData (you can change this with parameters).
-This cookie have a Json string with data and is accessible using Javascript.
+All `Atributte Staments` configured in Okta are accessible in your static site.
+When an user logs in, the system write a cookie with default name oktaData (you can change this with parameters).
+This cookie has a json string with user data and is accessible using Javascript.

 ### Redis as session storage